 Many of which aid enzyme reactions in our body, as well as reproduction, maintenance, growth, and the function of essential bodily functions.

 Multivitamins offer vitamins and minerals — but you can also find other ingredients such as herbs, amino acids, and fatty acids, which are essential for human health.

 However, there are some things you should keep in mind.

-Dietary supplements are not regulated by the Food and Drug Administration (FDA), so multivitamins may contain higher or lower levels of some nutrients than labels state.
+The Food and Drug Administration does not regulate dietary supplements, so multivitamins may contain higher or lower levels of some nutrients than labels state.

 In fact, some may not even provide some of the listed nutrients.
 The supplement industry is not the most transparent and credible, so it’s important you get yours from companies that have a positive reputation among buyers.

 The vitamins in Multivitamins can be either derived from natural food sources or can be created synthetically in a lab.